• Skip to primary navigation

 At this point, you must be wondering why everyone isn’t using a VPN.
 The use of a Virtual Private Network isn’t as ubiquitous as it should be because:

-1. A VPN slows down your internet speed.
+- It slows down your internet speed.
 It takes a lot of processing power to encrypt and reroute internet traffic.
 This is especially true if you’re using higher encryption.
-The additional route your data has to travel when using a VPN also results in reduced speeds.
+The additional route your data has to travel through another server also results in reduced speeds.
 The greater the distance between your location and the location of the virtual private network server, the slower the speed.

-2. Good personal VPNs cost money.
-Don’t waste your time with free VPNs, which either have several ads or sell your information.
+- Good personal VPNs cost money.
+While there are a limited few free VPNs that I recommend, most I tell people to avoid.
+Most of the free options either have several ads or sell your information.
 Some may even practice both.
 Additionally, these free services only hide your IP address.
 They don’t protect your privacy.
-It is, therefore, better to subscribe to a secure VPN service, which will charge a nominal fee of $2-$5/mo.
+It is, therefore, better to subscribe to a premium service, which will charge a nominal fee of $2-$5/mo.
 Nevertheless, the cost is still a deterrent for some people.

 If you’re experiencing reduced internet speeds, you’ll want to read through these 5 steps you can take to increase speeds while using a VPN.